Employer of Record

 Payroll Cycle

-In Poland, employees are paid on a monthly basis, with wages due no later than the 10th of the following month.
+In Poland, employees are paid on a monthly basis, with wages due at least once per month and, if paid after the month worked, no later than the 10th day of the following month.
 The fiscal year in Poland spans from January 1st to December 31st.

 Mercans’ payroll capabilities